 Today, we're diving into the nitty-gritty of camera settings.
 Remember - your camera is a time machine, so understanding ISO, aperture, and shutter speed is key to capturing stunning astrophotography shots.

 Let's start with ISO.
 This controls your camera's sensitivity to light.
-For astrophotography, you'll usually want a high ISO, around 1600 to 3200, to capture the dim light from stars.
+For astrophotography, you'll usually want a somewhat high ISO, around 400-800, to capture the dim light from stars.
 All those photons can get pretty faint after traveling for millions of years.
+Like all things astrophotographic, though, there are tradeoffs.
+My Canon 80D has an ISO setting that goes up to 16,000 natively or 256,000 in "expansion mode."
+But higher ISO doesn't change the number of photons that hit the sensor, it just changes the sensor's sensitivity to those photons.
+Higher ISO values cause more noise in the image, and noise is the enemy of an astro image.
+So there must be a balance.

 Combine these settings to get the right exposure.
 It might take some experimenting, but that's part of the fun!
 Most time machines - I mean, cameras - have a setting called bracketing where the camera will automatically take a series of images with different exposure settings.
 Go ahead and try this if your camera has it, and see which exposure setting gives the best results.

-In the next episode, we'll talk about focusing in the dark and some tips for getting sharp images.
+In the next chapter, we'll talk about focusing in the dark and some tips for getting sharp images.
 Until then, clear skies, happy shooting, and I'll see you...in the dark!